jpmorganchase/salt-ds/.changeset/odd-ligers-notice.md

 "@jpmorganchase/uitk-lab": minor
 ---

-allow Dropdown highlighting and selection to be controlled
+Allow Dropdown highlighting and selection to be controlled